shbarman/ccwebapp/infrastructure/aws/terraform_assignment6/README.md

 ## Setup

-For User to able to make changes to your AWS account AWS_PROFILE should be set for IAM user as environment variables by the following commands
+For User to able to make changes to your AWS account AWS_PROFILE should be set for IAM user as environment variables by the following commands:

 ```bash
 export AWS_ACCESS_KEY =(your access key)